Thursday, 4 August 2022

 By having announced in advance their intention to adhere to John Major's and Ken Clarke's tax rates and Departmental spending limits, Blair and Brown had also arbitrarily given up the fiscal means of controlling inflation, which had been readily deployed by all previous Conservative Governments.
 In that case, then why had there been a General Election at all?
 And here we are.

 Rachel Reeves has already committed the Labour Party to whatever Departmental spending limits it happened to inherit.
 The Exchequer still has a Chancellor who is committed to a 20 per cent cut to everything.
 He has endorsed the clear favourite to become Prime Minister a month and a day from now, in the obvious hope, or even expectation, of being kept in post.
 Vote Labour, and you would be voting for that.
 A 20 per cent cut to everything.
 In a recession.

-A sovereign state with its own free floating, fiat currency has as much of that currency as it chooses to issue to itself, with readily available fiscal and monetary means of controlling any inflationary effect.
+A sovereign state with its own free floating, fiat currency has as much of that currency as it chooses to issue to itself, with readily available fiscal and monetary means of controlling any inflationary effect to the politically determined extent while encouraging politically desirable, and discouraging politically undesirable, forms of behaviour.
 Those means therefore need to be under democratic political control.